domgolonka/foretoken-docs/docs/database.md

 ## Database

-At this moment, you are able to use cache, PostgreSQL and SQLite.
+At this moment, you are able to use PostgreSQL and SQLite.

-To change
+By Default, the SQLite driver is set to "in memory".
+To use a file, you need to specify that the `host` to a `.sqlite3` extension, example: `host: "YOURNAME.sqlite3"`.
+This will create a new SQLite file  in the root directory.